10/8/14 Update: Menu updated.

-Location: Sleepy Hollow is located in Liberty Square to the right of Hall of Presidents.
+Location: In Liberty Square to the right of Hall of Presidents.
 If you’re walking from The Hub into Liberty Square, you’ll see it on your right before arriving at the rest of the Land.

 Food Type: Waffle Sandwiches, Ice Cream, Treats, Beverages.